Note. This is a dynamic webpage containing a lot of information, and so is best viewed on a desktop/laptop/tablet device.

 Team-Building Projects/Homework: As part of both class learning and internship, students will work in teams of two (rotating between taking the lead as journalist and then tech) to collaborate on various journalistic projects, ensuring a well-rounded learning experience and a cooperatively-completed products.

 The Peak News Academy will meet one long in-person day each week consisting of two 90-minute academic classes integrated with two 90-minute hands-on practical classes per week.
-Local media guest speakers, as well as field trips, will be a regular part of the instruction, plus
+Local media guest speakers, as well as monthly field trips, are a regular part of the instruction, plus

 • Week 1: C1 - Re-meet and Greet, Incoming Personal Assessments; C2 - Orientation/Course Overview